SvenGroot/Ookii.CommandLine/docs/Generating Usage Help.md

 The following example shows the usage help generated for the sample application included with the Ookii.CommandLine library:

 ```
 Sample command line application.
-The application parses the command
-line and prints the results, but otherwise does nothing, and none
+The application parses the command line and prints the results, but otherwise does
-of the arguments are actually used for anything.
+nothing and none of the arguments are actually used for anything.

-Usage: CommandLineSampleCS.exe [-source] <String>
+Usage: CommandLineSampleCS.exe [-Source] <String> [-Destination] <String> [[-Index] <Int32>] [-Count <Number>] [-Date
-   [-destination] <String> [[-index] <Number>] [[-id] <String>] [-?]
-   [-Count <Number>] [-Date <DateTime>] [-v] [-val <String>...]
+   <DateTime>] [-Help] [-Value <String>...] [-Verbose]

-    -source <String>
+    -Source <String>
         The source data.

-    -destination <String>
+    -Destination <String>
         The destination data.

-    -index <Number>
+    -Index <Int32>
         The operation's index.
-This argument is optional, and the
-        default value is 1.

-    -id <String>
-        Sets the operation ID.
-The default value is "default".

-    -? [<Boolean>]
-        Displays this help message.
+Default value: 1.

     -Count <Number>
         Provides the count for something to the application.
-This
-        argument is required.

     -Date <DateTime>
-        Provides a date to the application; the format to use
+        Provides a date to the application.

-        depends on your regional settings.
+    -Help [<Boolean>]
+        Displays this help message.
+Alias: -?.

+    -Value <String>
+        This is an example of a multi-value argument, which can be repeated multiple times to set more than one value.

-    -v [<Boolean>]
+    -Verbose [<Boolean>]
-        Print verbose information; this is an example of a switch
+        Print verbose information; this is an example of a switch argument.
+Alias: -v.
-        argument.

-    -val <String>
-        This is an example of an array argument, which can be
-        repeated multiple times to set more than one value.
 ```

 The usage help consists of three components: the application description, the argument syntax, and the argument descriptions.